Stacie E. Goddard: Academic work

 Her first book, Indivisible Territory and the Politics of Legitimacy: Jerusalem and Northern Ireland, argues that the legitimacy of Israeli historical narratives is used as a tool to secure territory.

 Her most recent book, When Right Makes Might: Rising Powers and the Challenge to World Order challenges conventional international relations realist theories and argues that "great powers divine the intentions of their adversaries through rising powers’ legitimation strategies."

 She has published essays and op-eds in various media outlets on topics related to U.S. foreign policy, including Foreign Policy, The New York Times, The Washington Post.
 Her articles have widely appeared in International Security, International Studies Quarterly, International Organization, International Theory, and Security Studies.

 Goddard has held fellowships at the Security Studies Program at MIT, Harvard Kennedy School Belfer Center for Science and International Affairs.
 In 2019, she was a visiting fellow at the Ludwig Maximilian University of Munich.

+Personal life

+Goddard is married to Wellesley political science professor Paul MacDonald.